 Is the calendar that underpins God’s holy days sacred or secular?
 Is time holy?

 Man’s fascination with spiritual ritual is endless.
 Archaeology, history, sociology and other disciplines deal with the superstitions and myths of societies which have disappeared.
-Museums around the world are laden with the religious figurines, idols, icons, and jewelry of buried civilizations.
+Museums around the world are laden with the religious figurines, idols, icons, and jewellery of buried civilisations.
 From their studies of these religious artifacts, archaeologists glean much information about the people who made and used them.

 Read, in your own Bible, of the miracles that took place on the first Pentecost after Christ’s resurrection — the miracle of Pentecost!

-Should Pentecost be observed on the fixed calendar date of Sivan 6?
+Should Pentecost be observed on the fixed calendar date of 6th Sivan?
 Or, should it be observed on a Sunday?

 There can be no doubt that Christ, His disciples, and the first-century Christians kept Saturday, the seventh-day Sabbath.
 Yet, today, most of the Christian professing world keeps Sunday, the first day of the week, calling it the Sabbath.
 Who made this change, and how did it occur?

 Some Christians observe Saturday as the Sabbath, while others, the majority, observe Sunday, claiming it is the “Lord’s Day”.
 But does it really matter which day one keeps?
 Can we know for sure which day is the seventh day?
 Is there any evidence that the weekly cycle has continued intact throughout all these centuries?

 Many professing Christians believe the apostolic church rejected the Sabbath and festivals of the Old Testament and adopted new customs to distinguish themselves from the Jews.
 But is this true?
 What does the Bible say about early Christian practice?